foundata/guidelines/licensing-how-to-apply.md

    Upstream-Name: <name of your project>
    Upstream-Contact: foundata GmbH <https://foundata.com>
    Source: <URL of the public repository, https://github.com/foundata/...>
+   Disclaimer: This project may include calls to Application Programming Interfaces
+    ("API calls"), as well as their respective specifications and code that allows software to communicate with other software.
+API calls to products or services developed outside of this project are not licensed under the licensing or usage terms that govern this project.
+Any use of such API calls and related external products is subject to applicable additional agreements with their respective provider and does not alter, expand or supersede any terms of these additional agreements.

    Files: *
    Copyright: foundata GmbH <https://foundata.com>